JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 <secondary-label ref="IntelliJ IDEA"/>
 <secondary-label ref="Android Studio"/>

-Let's build an application that implements a more complex shared UI using additional dependencies and images as multiplatform resources.
+Let's build an application that implements a relatively complex shared UI using external dependencies and images as multiplatform resources.

+You'll create an application where users can select a country to see the time in the capital city of that country.
+All the functionality of your Compose Multiplatform app will be implemented in common code using multiplatform libraries.
+It'll load and display images within a dropdown menu and will use Compose events, styles, themes, modifiers, and layouts.

 In this tutorial, you will:

 1. Add and use the common `kotlinx-datetime` dependency.
-2. Implement a common UI for a timezone picker for all supported platforms: iOS, Android, desktop, and web.
+2. Implement a common UI for a country picker for all supported platforms: iOS, Android, desktop, and web.
+3. Practice using Compose Hot Reload, a tool for quickly iterating on your UI.
-3. Import and use images in the common UI as multiplatform resources.
+4. Import and use images in the common UI as multiplatform resources.

-You'll create an application where users can enter their country and city, and the app will display the time in the capital city of that country.
-All the functionality of your Compose Multiplatform app will be implemented in common code using multiplatform libraries.
-It'll load and display images within a dropdown menu and will use events, styles, themes, modifiers, and layouts.

 At each stage, you can run the application on all supported platforms (iOS, Android, desktop, and web), or you can focus on the specific platforms that best suit your needs.